bithippie/bithippie.github.io/index.markdown

     title: "Discover PQ (Peak You)"
     excerpt: "There are ways to do it all without sacrificing what's important."
     url: "pq"
-    btn_label: "Do life with quality company"
+    btn_label: "Learn More"
     btn_class: "btn--inverse"

   - image_path: /assets/images/website/good_vibes.jpg
     alt: "Photo by MARK ADRIANE on Unsplash"
-    title: "About me."
+    title: "About me"
     excerpt: "Learn a bit about what motivates me as a BitHippie."
-    url: "values"
+    url: "me"
-    btn_label: "View Core Values"
+    btn_label: "Learn More"
     btn_class: "btn--inverse"
 ---

-# My journey of self-discovery, solving hard problems, investing in a brighter future, and giving back.

-_Disclaimer: I'm don't really know how this is going to shape up, but I've heard the best thing to do was start typing.
-In the spirit of iterative development, I'm going to trust the process._

-I don't claim to be an expert in any of these topic, but I have been a software engineer for half my life.
+# At the intersection of sustainability, wellness, and technology.

+Contained within these pages you'll learn about me, have the opportunity to engage with me on passion projects, and view the resources I've stumbled on which have helped shape the person I am today.

+🤓 I've been writing software for 20 years. <br/>
-I love adventure, travel, and the great outdoors.
-I am a very curious person, and a life long learner.
+🏔 I love adventure, travel, and the great outdoors. <br/>
+📚 I am a very curious person, and a life long learner. <br/>
-I hope for a brighter future for the next generations and I'm willing to work to make that happen.
+🌎 I hope for a brighter future for the next generations and I'm willing to work to make that happen. <br/>

-The reason for putting it down on paper is threefold.
-1. This content serves as a living journal & portfolio that I can refer back to later.
-2. Everyone is at a different phase in life, perhaps you can learn from my experience and you can teach me!
-3. My family and I want to travel the world.
-I can think of no better way to connect with people who are of a similar mindset.

-Without further ado.
+For those looking to level up your life, make the world a a little bit better, or push the boundaries of technology, I encourage you to take a few minutes to indulge your curiosity and dig one step deeper 👇.

 {% include feature_row %}